Azure-Samples/azure-files-samples/AzFileDiagnostics/Windows/readme.md

 - Port 445: When mounting the Azure file share, verify TCP port 445 is not blocked.

-- Firewall: Validate local firewall rules are not blocking connectivity to Azure file share.
+- Firewall: Verify local firewall rules are not blocking connectivity to Azure file share.

+- If all validations pass, map the drive on behalf of the user.
+User can also choose turn on the diagnostics to collect more logs.

 ## Sample Output

   ![](./images/img1.png)

-## Feedback

-If there are additional troubleshooting topics for Azure Files that you would like to see, please reach out to our [MSDN forum](http://social.msdn.microsoft.com/Forums/windowsazure/en-US/home?forum=windowsazuredata).

 ## Disclaimer